flowershow/cloudflare-worker/README.md

 # Markdown Parser Worker

-A Cloudflare worker that processes markdown files saved to S3, extracting metadata and updating the database.
-The worker exposes an HTTP endpoint that processes markdown files and updates metadata in the database.
+A Cloudflare worker that automatically processes markdown files when they are uploaded to S3.
+The worker uses Cloudflare Queues to reliably process files and update metadata in the database.

 ## Features

+- Automatically triggered by S3 file uploads
 - Processes markdown (.md) and MDX (.mdx) files
 - Extracts metadata from frontmatter (title and description)
 - Falls back to intelligent content parsing if frontmatter is missing
 - Updates Blob records in the database with extracted metadata
+- Uses queues for reliable processing with retries
 - Works with AWS S3 storage and MinIO for local development

 ## Prerequisites